fazelucq1/Toolkit/docs/1-introduction/how-to-use.md

-# 1.1 How to Use This GitBook
+# 1.1 How to Use This Repo

 1. **Navigation**
    - The menu on the left (SUMMARY) lists all categories and chapters.